LEA0317/llvm_low_precision/README.md

   you can use types as below (unsigned int4 may be buggy).
 ```

+Dec,18th port to LLVM7.0.1 and fix some bugs.

 `fixed4 = f4`
 `fixed8 = f8`
 `int4   = i4`